Jean Harlow: 1932–1937: Successful actress at MGM

 She next starred in Red Dust, her second film with Clark Gable.
-Harlow and Gable worked well together and co-starred in a total of six films.
+Harlow and Gable collaborated and co-starred in six films.
 She was also paired multiple times with Spencer Tracy and William Powell.
-MGM began trying to distinguish Harlow's public persona from her screen characters by putting out press releases that her childhood surname was not the common 'Carpenter' but the chic 'Carpentiér', claiming that writer Edgar Allan Poe was one of her ancestors and publishing photographs of her doing charity work to change her image to that of an all-American woman.
+MGM began trying to distinguish Harlow's public persona from her screen characters by putting out press releases that her childhood surname was not the common 'Carpenter' but the chic 'Carpentiér,' claiming that writer Edgar Allan Poe was one of her ancestors and publishing photographs of her doing charity work to change her image to that of an all-American woman.
 This transformation proved difficult; once, Harlow was heard muttering, "My God, must I always wear a low-cut dress to be important?"

 During the making of Red Dust, Bern—her husband of two months—was found dead at their home; this created a lasting scandal.
 Initially, Harlow was suspected of killing Bern, but his death was officially ruled a suicide by self-inflicted gunshot wound.
 Louis B. Mayer feared negative publicity from the incident and intended to replace Harlow in the film, offering the role to Tallulah Bankhead.
 Bankhead was appalled by the offer and wrote in her autobiography, "To damn the radiant Jean for the misfortune of another would be one of the shabbiest acts of all time.
 I told Mr. Mayer as much."
 Harlow kept silent, survived the ordeal, and became more popular than ever.
 A 2009 biography of Bern asserted that Bern was, in fact, murdered by a former lover and the crime scene re-arranged by MGM executives to make it appear Bern had killed himself.